-- OR connect the Case Fans to the 3 Pin FAN headers located on the motherboard which are often labelled as SYS_FAN (Note: not all motherboard have FAN headers).
+- OR connect the Case Fans to the 3 Pin FAN headers on the motherboard, often labeled SYS_FAN (Note: not all motherboards have FAN headers).

 Also Read: How to Connect Fans To Your PC?

-In the second method, you are essentially powering the Case Fans through the motherboard instead of the Power Supply Unit.
-You will obviously need a Case FAN that has the three Pin connector
+In the second method, you power the Case Fans through the motherboard instead of the Power Supply Unit.
+You will need a Case FAN that has the three Pin connectors.

-If the CPU or System Fans turn on, then you can be certain that the motherboard is receiving the power.
-This can POTENTIALLY indicate that the motherboard is OKAY, unless, of course, if an essential IC or controller is damaged.
-In that case the motherboard will still be receiving the power but may not start.
+If the CPU or System Fans turn on, you can be sure that the motherboard receives the power.
+This can POTENTIALLY indicate that the motherboard is okay unless an essential IC or controller is damaged.
+In that case, the motherboard will still receive the power but may not start.

-In the end if you have made sure that the motherboard is receiving the power, the last thing to do is to actually attach the CPU and test your system.
+In the end, if you have ensured that the motherboard is receiving the power, the last thing to do is attach the CPU and test your system.